SiloCityLabs/blog/content/post/2018/2018-04-13-3d-printer-filament-box-done-quick.md

 &nbsp;

 Screw in the pneumatic connectors to the bottom of the wood strip.
 Threading the holes with an M5 bolt made this much easier.
-If you&#8217;re fancy you could [make a real tap from a threaded rod or bolt][10] but we don&#8217;t have time for that.
+If you're fancy you could [make a real tap from a threaded rod or bolt][10] but we don't have time for that.

 ![](/uploads/2018/04/20180403_192437.jpg)